virtualdesktopdevops/citrix-adc-frrouting-sync/README.md

 ```

-Then start the platform with `docker-compose up -d`
+Then start the platform with `docker-compose up -d` on both docker hosts.

 #### Configure a Citrix ADC CPX HA pair
 Use the `docker exec -i <CPX node name> cli_script.sh 'add ha node 1 <remote node IP> [-inc enabled]'` command on each CPX node to configure the CPX HA pair.